alexdlaird/pyngrok/docs/integrations.rst

             ngrok.disconnect(cls.public_url)

-Now, any test that needs a ``pyngrok`` tunnel can simply extend ``PyngrokTestCase`` to inherit these fixtures.
+Now, any test that needs to assert against responses through a ``pyngrok`` tunnel can simply extend ``PyngrokTestCase`` to inherit these fixtures.
 If you want the ``pyngrok`` tunnel to remain open across numerous tests, it may be more efficient to `setup these fixtures at the suite or module level instead <https://docs.python.org/3/library/unittest.html#class-and-module-fixtures>`_.

 AWS Lambda (Local)
 ------------------